Little free-tailed bat

-The little free-tailed bat (Chaerephon pumilus) is a species of the genus Chaerephon in the family Molossidae.
+The little free-tailed bat (Mops pumilus) is a species of the genus Mops in the family Molossidae.
 It is widely distributed across Africa and islands around the continent.

 Description

-The little free-tailed bat is one of the smallest species in the genus Chaerephon, and a total body length is measured from 54 to 102 mm.
+The little free-tailed bat is one of the smallest species in the genus Mops, and a total body length is measured from 54 to 102 mm.
 The ventral fur has lighter color than the dorsal fur, which is short and blackish-brown.
 Pale or white hairs are observed on the ventral surface where wings are connected to flanks, and both white-winged (north-eastern African species) and dark-winged (southern African species) types have been found.
 This species has round ears that are large for its head size.
 The small tragus of its ear, which is asymmetrically bilobed at the end, is covered by the large antitragus.
 A distinguishable forehead tuft is observed in males and it makes their outline recognizable during flight.
 This species shows great morphological variations in wing and pelage colors resulted in different taxonomic designations depending on its distributional ranges.
 To illustrate, the little free-tailed bat population found in Amani, Tanzania, has a longer forearm length on average than populations in southern Africa and Ghana and a higher wing loading than populations in South Africa.

 Ecology

 Distribution and habitat

-Little free-tailed bats occur across southern parts of the Arabian Peninsula, sub-Saharan Africa, and islands of the west Africa and east shores of Africa, such as Sno Tomé, Bioko, Zanzibar, Pemba, the Comoros, the Seychelles, and Madagascar.
+Little free-tailed bats occur across southern parts of the Arabian Peninsula, sub-Saharan Africa, and islands of the west Africa and east shores of Africa, such as São Tomé, Bioko, Zanzibar, Pemba, the Comoros, the Seychelles, and Madagascar.
 Habitats of little free-tailed bats are various from rainforest regions in the south to semiarid areas in the north, which are typically open foraging regions.
 These bats are found in savannas of Sudan, Guinea, and Zambia, in the Cape Macchia Zone, and more arid countries in the north.
 Also, they tend to prefer low veld areas in Zimbabwe, but they are never found on the plateau higher than 1,000 meter altitude.